jidemoto/artifact-verifier-api/README.md

 ## Making A Notifier

-1. Include this dependency on
+1. Install this dependency (see above)
+2. Add `to.idemo:artifact-verifier-api:0.0.1` as an implementation dependency
-2. Create an implementation of Notifier
+3. Create an implementation of Notifier
-3. Annotate it to appropriately be added to the Spring dependency graph
+4. Annotate it to appropriately be added to the Spring dependency graph
-4. Include the built jar on the artifact verifier's class path (`/opt/app/plugins`)
+5. Include the built jar on the artifact verifier's class path (`/opt/app/plugins`)
-5. Create a container using the new image
+6. Create a container using the new image